zio/zio/docs/datatypes/contextual/index.md

 val mainApp: ZIO[Any, Nothing, Unit] = effect.provideDeps(Console.live ++ Random.live)
 ```

-We don't need to provide live layers for built-in services (don't worry, we will discuss layers later in this page).
+We don't need to provide dependencies for built-in services (don't worry, we will discuss dependencies later in this page).
 ZIO has a `ZEnv` type alias for the composition of all ZIO built-in services (Clock, Console, System, Random, and Blocking).
 So we can run the above `effect` as follows:

 ```scala mdoc:compile-only
 import zio._